Skip to main content

 • Trout limit is 2, no Rainbow or Cutthroat Trout under 16 inches

-• Sturgeon - Fishing for or targeting sturgeon in the Kootenai River is illegal
+• Sturgeon - Fishing for sturgeon in the Kootenai River is illegal

 Lake Pend Oreille (includes Sand, Strong, Riser, Bayview, and Mirror creeks and their tributaries)